-The Social Work program is nationally recognized by the Council on Social Work Education and has been accredited by CSWE since 2012.
-The UVF Social Work program recently completed a comprehensive self-study for CSWE and has been reaffirmed for the period of 2016-2024.
-This national accreditation enables graduates of the UVF Social Work program to be eligible for advanced-standing in CSWE accredited Master's level social work program thereby eliminating one year of a two year Master's program.
+The UVF Social Work program is nationally recognized by the Council on Social Work Education (CSWE) and has been accredited by CSWE since 2012.
+This national accreditation enables graduates of the UVF Social Work program to be eligible for consideration for advanced-standing in CSWE accredited Master's level social work program thereby eliminating one year of a two year Master's program.